Vietmani

 Periodic Inspection

-Extraordinary Inspection
+Irregular Inspection

 Lifting Equipment Inspection Process

-Step 1: Technical Document Review
+Step 1: Technical document inspection

-Step 2: External Technical Check
+Step 2: External technical inspection

-Step 3: No-Load Test
+Step 3: No-load testing

-Step 4: Load Test (The most important step)
+Step 4: Load testing

 Step 5: Conclusion & Certification